Sir William Borlase's Grammar School Boat Club

 Sir William Borlase's Grammar School Boat Club is a rowing club on the River Thames based at Longridge, Quarry Wood Road, Marlow.
 The club belongs to the Sir William Borlase's Grammar School.

+History

+The club was formed in 1921.

-The club shares the boathouse facility with Great Marlow School Boat Club.
+The club shared the boathouse facility at Longridge Activity Centre on Quarry Wood Road, with Great Marlow School Boat Club when the latter moved there in 2009.

-The club won the prestigious Fawley Challenge Cup three times at the Henley Royal Regatta.
+From 2012 to 2015, the club won the prestigious Fawley Challenge Cup three times at the Henley Royal Regatta.

-The club has also produced multiple British champions.